-Every Student Succeeds Act (ESSA), Title I, Part A Section 1116(c)(4)(C) School-Level Policy Involvement -

-Opportunity for Regular Meetings
+Every Student Succeeds Act (ESSA), Title I, Part A Section 1116(c)(4)(C) School-Level Policy Involvement - Opportunity for Regular Meetings DISTRICT LEVEL SCHOOL LEVEL in which the concern or request was received.

 Each school that receives Title I funds shall provide parents of participating children, if requested by parents, opportunities for regular meetings to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their children, and respond to any such suggestions as soon as practicably possible.